The optical architecture of a heterogenous quantum network deployed in production facilities: Performance

 The operation and management of the quantum network resources and cryptographic key was performed by the SD-QKD Stack based on ETSI~GS~QKD standards described in section~\ref{sub:oam}.
 The combined operation of the controller and the sets of agents and LKMS allowed the available resources to be operated in a holistic and end-to-end approach.
 This approach enabled different forwarding techniques, such as using path diversity---i.e. feeding a QKD service with several key streams---or combining keys from different vendors in each hop to provide a vendor-independent service.

-Also, using the same approach, other quantum-enabled services have been trialed, such as quantum oblivious key distribution~\cite{qokd1, qokd2} and quantum digital signature~\cite{qds1}.
-Of interest for this work is the first case, where some CV-QKD in the co-located domain were configured to deliver the raw key, without post-processing.
-Other DV-QKD still delivered symmetric distilled key.
-Using these two resources, key material suitable for quantum oblivious transfer could be obtained.
-This is an example of the SDN-aware interoperability needed to perform the end-to-end service.
-The SD-QKD Stack was modified to provide this service using the same software components and, as far as possible, the same standard interfaces.
-When not, the syntax of the SDN models was overloaded in order to contain the new configurations.
-Also, the configuration of operating parameters, such as wavelength, was trialed in Huawei CV-QKD systems using the QuAM/QuAI novel technology~\cite{quai}, so that the switching capabilities in the co-located domain could be configured using the same SD-QKD Stack.
+Also, using the same approach, other quantum-enabled services have been trialed, such as quantum oblivious key distribution~\cite{qokd2} and quantum digital signature~\cite{qds1}.
+Of interest for this work is the first case, where the raw key from some CV-QKD modules and symmetric key from DV-QKD was used to distil key material suitable for quantum oblivious transfer.